sxweetlollipop2912/MyFirstDiscordBot-Meo/README.md

 ## Invite Meo

-To invite my bot, go to *[the link](https://discord.com/api/oauth2/authorize?client_id=675207704293277706&permissions=0&scope=bot)*, select the server you want to invite to, and... tada!~
+To invite my bot, go to *[this link](https://discord.com/api/oauth2/authorize?client_id=675207704293277706&permissions=0&scope=bot)*, select the server you want to invite to, and... tada!~
 Use `'help` or refer to *[HelpModules.cs](https://github.com/SxweetLollipop/MyFirstDiscordBot/blob/master/2nd/Commands/BasicCommands/HelpModules.cs)* for full list of commands.
 The bot is currently hosted on my lap, therefore it won't be available at all time.